perfsonar/psconfig-web/README.md

     ```

+    Now update the `mailer` section depending on whether you are using a separate docker container running postfix, or specifying an smtp server.

+    _Separate postfix docker container_

+    Replace `postfix` with the actual name of the postfix container, if you have run it under a different name.

+    ```javascript
+    mailer: {
+        host: 'postfix',
+        secure: false,
+        port: 25,
+        tls: {
+                // do not fail on invalid certs
+                rejectUnauthorized: false
+        }
+    }
+    ```

+    ```javascript
+    // example config with SMTP server; make sure the pass path exists, or things will break
+    // alternatively, hard-code the password if this is acceptable in your environment
+    mailer: {
+        host: 'mail-relay.domain.com',
+        secure: true,
+        auth: {
+            user: 'username',
+            pass: fs.readFileSync(__dirname+'/smtp.password', {encoding: 'ascii'}).trim(),
+        }
+    }
+    ```

 3. For Nginx

     Nginx will expose various functionalities provides by various containers to the actual users.
 The default configuration should work, but if you need to modify the configuration, edit..